danekjiri/calendar-app/docs/user_guide.md

 ### Quitting the application

-- This command quit the application (informas server that he can close the session with client)
+- This command quit the application (informs server that he can close the session with client)
 - Enter: `quit`

 Example: